Sujalli/Vulkan-Cross-Platform-template/README.md

 Complete Vulkan setup for **macOS (MoltenVK)**, **Linux**, and **Windows** using the Vulkan SDK, GLFW, GLM, CMake, and VSCode.

+## Only works on VSCODE as it supports all platforms

 ---

 ## Table of Contents